carbonplan/design/pages/design/font.md

 import { Box } from 'theme-ui'
-import Section from '../components/section' import { FontSample } from '../components/samples'
+import { FontSample } from '../../components/samples'
+import Section from '../../components/section'

 # Font